Arial1000/Kali-Ferguson-Portfolio/README.md

     npm run deploy
     ```

-4. **Access Your Deployed App**
+2. **Access Deployed App**

-    After successfully deploying, you can access your app at `https://yourusername.github.io/your-repo-name`.
+    After successfully deploying, you can access your app at `https://Arial10000.github.io/Kali-Ferguson-Portfolio`.